-Coverage is provided for Medically Necessary inpatient habilitative care.
+Coverage is provided, as shown in the Benefit Summary, for Medically Necessary inpatient habilitative care.
 If a Member is hospitalized when habilitative Services begin, habilitative benefits will begin on the day treatment becomes primarily habilitative.
 All Services must be received at Qualified Facilities and from Qualified Practitioners practicing within their scope of license.
 Services are limited to those that result in measurable development.
 Coverage is provided at the same benefit level as Inpatient Rehabilitative Care listed in your Benefit Summary.
 Limits do not apply to Mental Health Covered Services.
 (See section 4.7.3 for coverage of Outpatient Habilitative Services.)